The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Related Works

 \section{Related Works}

 \para{Prompt extraction attacks with adversarial prompts} Most existing research focuses on stealing system prompts from LLMs by eliciting the previous prompts, typically through direct output or translation.
-For example, a twitter user claimed to have discovered the prompt used by Bing Chat~\cite{bingleak}.
 Earlier studies involved manually constructing attacker prompts~\cite{perez2022ignore, zhang2023prompts}, while more recent work, such as PLeak, leverages output feedback from a given prompt and introduces an incremental search algorithm to optimize prompt retrieval~\cite{hui2024pleak}.
-Zhang et al. present a framework for systematically evaluating the effectiveness of these attacks.
 While these approaches exploit the model's vulnerability to adversarial prompts, our proposed attacks take advantage of timing differences introduced in LLM service deployment.
 As such, our attacks do not rely on the specific details of any particular LLM.

 \para{Side channel attacks on LLM} Debenedetti et al. propose system-level side channels within the deep learning lifecycle, such as training data filtering, input preprocessing, output monitoring, and query filtering.
 These side channels can potentially be exploited to infer the training data or the requests~\cite{debenedetti2023privacy}.
 LLM keystroking attacks~\cite{weiss2024your} are a type of packet analysis based side channels.
 These attacks exploit the length of response tokens, assuming the attacker has access to encrypted network packets.
 Besides, Carlini et al. investigated the privacy risks of timing attacks in multi-turn interactions with LLM chatbots \cite{carlini2024remote}.
+More recently, Soleimani et al. exposed network side-channel vulnerabilities in speculative decoding-optimized LLM services \cite{soleimani2025wiretapping}.
 By comparison, we are the \textit{first} to study the timing leaks introduced by LLM serving system optimizations, rather than relying on output data or token packet sizes to recover requests. \ignore{ Inspired by our work, a follow-up study by Gu et al. reports a comprehensive measurement analysis of prompt caching in real-world LLMs~\cite{gustanford}, detecting prompt caching in 8 out of 17 LLM service providers.
 More recently, Zheng et al. conducted a similar study on LLM timing side channels~\cite{zheng2024inputsnatch}, which however does not feature our optimized search strategy for efficient request recovery.}

 \para{Micro-architectural side channel attacks on deep learning systems} Numerous studies have explored methods for extracting deep learning models or structures, as well as fingerprinting these models, by exploiting various side channels, such as CPU~\cite{duddu2018stealing, yan2020cache, rakin2022deepsteal, gongye2020reverse, shukla2024stealing}, GPU~\cite{wei2020leaky}, FPGA~\cite{zhang2021stealing}, power and magnetic channels~\cite{maia2022can, horvath2023barracuda}, and PCIe traffic~\cite{zhu2021hermes}.
 In comparison, our work focuses on leaking private prompts rather than stealing model parameters.
 Additionally, our approach does not rely on the micro-architectural or power characteristics of specific hardware; instead, it exploits timing leaks inherent in LLM systems.
 As a result, our attacks are applicable across CPU, GPU, and FPGA platforms, provided they utilize KV cache or semantic cache sharing techniques.